 A recommendation may be accepted by a majority vote at a General Membership meeting.
 It then becomes the official Council position on the issue.

 Issues may still be brought to the attention of the General Membership during the “New Business” segment of any meeting.

-Section 5: The Council position on an issue that has been brought to its attention by an outside body is determined by a majority vote.
+The Council position on an issue that has been brought to its attention by an outside body is determined by a majority vote.

-Section 6; Information contained in directories, newsletters, or membership lists published by Bellevue PTSA Council or its member units may not be used for purposes of solicitation either commercially, politically or ideologically or for any other purpose not consistent with the WSPTA Uniform Bylaws.
+Section 5; Information contained in directories, newsletters, or membership lists published by Bellevue PTSA Council or its member units may not be used for purposes of solicitation either commercially, politically or ideologically or for any other purpose not consistent with the WSPTA Uniform Bylaws.

-Section 7: Bellevue PTSA Council will keep at least three (3) copies of its Legal Documents Notebook.
+Section6: Bellevue PTSA Council will keep at least three (3) copies of its Legal Documents Notebook.
 The Secretary reviews and maintains the Legal Documents notebooks.
 The original copy of all documents is to remain with the Treasurer.
 Copies are to be made for the Secretary and an additional copy will be kept in the PTA office at the Bellevue School District, Educational Service Center West (ESCW).

-Section 8.
+Section 7.
 The Board of Directors shall decide the vote of the Bellevue PTSA Council for the position of Region 2 Director and Area B Vice President.

-Section 9.
-Per the WSPTA Uniform Bylaws, the Bellevue PTSA Council will annually review, complete, sign, and submit the WSPTA Standards of Affiliation Agreement (SOA) by the required deadline.
-If WSPTA no longer requires the submission of the Standards of Affiliation Agreement, the Council will annually review the recommended checklist and follow the recommendations set forth in the checklist.
+Section 8.
+The Bellevue PTSA Council will annually review and follow the WSPTA Standards of Affiliation checklist and recommendations.

 ARTICLE 6- AMENDMENTS